McCarthy says ‘no movement’ from debt ceiling talks as GOP holds US economy hostage

 “Nothing has changed since then ... everybody in this meeting reiterated the positions they were at.
 I didn't see any new movement,” he said.

-The California Republican’s last meeting came just a few weeks after he eked out enough votes to claim the Speaker’s gavel with support from extremist and white nationalist members of the House Republican Conference, many of whom demanded that he use the need to lift the government’s century-old statutory debt ceiling as leverage to force Mr Biden to roll back much of the legislative record he and Democrats accomplished over the prior two years.
+The California Republican’s last meeting with Mr Biden came just a few weeks after he eked out enough votes to claim the Speaker’s gavel with support from extremist and white nationalist members of the House Republican Conference, many of whom demanded that he use the need to lift the government’s century-old statutory debt ceiling as leverage to force the Democratic president to roll back much of the legislative record he and Democrats accomplished over the prior two years.

 Since that February meeting, the White House and the House of Representatives have remained far apart on what is needed before legislation allowing the US to resume issuing new debt instruments can reach Mr Biden’s desk for his signature.